 So, in our final Anaerobic Digestion UK item, we highlight an interesting article which suggests that the production of biomethane should be considered as a potentially higher value market for the sale of the energy, not as electricity, but in the form of high quality Compressed Natural Gas (CNG).

-In this case the buyers would be European Corporations seeking to decarbonise their businesses in accordance with shareholder aspirations.
+In this case the buyers would be European Corporations seeking to decarbonize their businesses in accordance with shareholder aspirations.

 Farmers with anaerobic digestion urged to tap into growing demand for green energy in Europe

 Farmers and rural businesses with an anaerobic digestion plant could secure a 10-20% premium on the gas they produce by tapping into growing demand for green energy across Europe.
 Currently, most AD plants burn the gas they produce to generate electricity and heat.

 But there is an emerging market for bio-methane, which can be injected directly into the gas main, says Richard Palmer, Energy Consultant at Butler Sherborn Energy.

 “Although consumers in the UK are reluctant to pay a premium for this green energy, corporate energy customers across Europe are increasingly keen to demonstrate their energy credentials,” he says.

 “We have secured an agreement with a major energy company, which can pipe green gas through the interconnected gas mains to European customers, so can now offer British producers a share of this premium market.”

 The development comes at a critical time for the British renewable energy industry, which is looking increasingly unstable as a result of Government spending reviews and Brexit. via Farming UK News